Paranotothenia: Species

 Notothenia trigramma is classified within this genus by some authorities, although FishBase retain it in the genus Notothenia pending further studies.

 Characteristics

 Paranotothenia notothens are quite similar to this classified within the genus Notothenia.
 They have a wide head with a short snout and a mouth which reaches as far back as the middle of the eye.
 The front part of the snout is steep, with a prominent bulge before the eye.
 The eyes are noticeable more widely spaced than those of Notothenia.
-The wide cranium has a rough upper surface with lost of crests, bumps and pits.
+The wide cranium has a rough upper surface with lots of crests, bumps and pits.
 The crest over the eye extends rearwards quite far.
 The head is largely unscaled, although there are small patches of scales to the rear of the eyes.
 The majority of the body scales are non-ctenoid.
 The caudal fin ranges from forked in juveniles, emarginate or infrequently slightly rounded in larger individuals to emarginate in the largest fishes found off Antarctica.
 These fishes attain a maximum total length of 38 cm.